Peg Leg Porker

 0/10 Ranking: 7.5 to 8/10

-Description: Good texture that melts in your mouth without losing it’s structure completely.
-Nice salt and pepper blend with some sugar or additional seasoning that gives off a sweetness to it.
-That said, it does need more flavor to put it over the top and a little sauce is required for maximum enjoyment
+Description: Good texture that melts in your mouth without losing its structure completely.
+Nice salt and pepper blend, with some sugar or additional seasoning that gives off a sweetness to it.
+That said, it does need more flavor to put it over the top, and a little sauce is required for maximum enjoyment

 Pulled Pork